DutchDevOfficial/MXC_Handbook/handbook/MDFiles/Handbook/M2_FAQ.md

 [More information](https://blog.mxc.org/miner-health)

+## Why did the MXC Foundation introduce Miner Health and Fuel?
+The MXC Foundation answered it best in their primary article on *Miner Health* available here: [blog.mxc.org/miner-health](https://blog.mxc.org/miner-health).

 ## Multi-token mining?
 What other crypto tokens or coins does the M2 Pro miner mine/earn?
 The M2 Pro is a multi-token miner, capable of mining the following:
 - [**MXC**](https://mxchandbook.org/#/MDFiles/Handbook/handbook?id=what-is-mxc)